 “Sir?” she asks softly, “I do have a favor to ask of you.”

-“Umm, well, I’ve been with my Lord for a month now, and, well, we don’t… I mean, I don’t think …” She makes a frustrated sound, and blurts, “I haven’t had sex since I’ve come here.”
+“Umm, well, I’ve been with my Lord for nine weeks now, and, well, we don’t… I mean, I don’t think …” She makes a frustrated sound, and blurts, “I haven’t had sex since I’ve come here.”
 She looks at him very earnestly.
-“My Lord’s given me to you for the evening.
+“Master has given me to you for the evening.
 Would you– have sex with me?”

 “Ummm,” Daniel hesitates, his eyes rueful.